aririikonen/oracle/README.md

 Installs and configures the Oracle RDBMS, patches it to the latest version and creates databases.

-New features in version v1.1.0
+New features on v1.2.0

-* Configure the EM dbconsole (Enterprise Manager Database Control)
+* Oracle 12c Release 1 support with DBEXPRESS

-* Install Oracle Client and patch it to the latest patch
+(Oracle client install is still 11g R2)

 Tested with an Open Source Chef Server/Chef Client combo only.